bentriom/ABCRN.jl/README.md

 This package is not yet accessible via the Julia package manager.
 For the install of the package:

 1. Clone this git repository on your computer.
-2. Add the "core" directory of this repository to your `LOAD_PATH`.
+2. Add the "src" directory of this repository to your `LOAD_PATH`.
 This can be done by two different ways:
     * Add the Julia line code
     ```julia
     import Distributed: @everywhere
-    @everywhere push!(LOAD_PATH, /path/to/markovprocesses.jl/core")
+    @everywhere push!(LOAD_PATH, /path/to/markovprocesses.jl/src")
     ```
     on your Julia startup file which is often located in `~/.julia/config/startup.jl` in Unix systems.